generalized_debonding#

 Z-mat for other codes is used for the special problem of interface

 debonding.
-See the command **create_interface_elements
+See the command **create_interface_elements (and similar)

 in the Z-set user manual on how to insert cohesive elements in the mesh.